UBMI-IFC/Tutoriales-IFC/autowebmaster_readme.md

 - At least one directory named anything but "assets" with markdown files that will be posted as pages in your site
 - A txt file placed in `/assets` named __url.txt__ containing __only__ the URL of your GitHub page
 - Optionally a markdown file with the name of every directory to be published can be stored on the `/assets` directory following the recommended format for the README.md, if such file is not present a generic one will be created with the name of the directory
--Also optionally you can add a txt files into `/assets`  named __header.txt ,  topnav.txt , bottomnav.txt__ containing __only__ the markdown code to insert a header image, or navigation links, see examples below,  it is not required to add all of them.
+-Also optionally you can add a txt file into `/assets`  named __header.txt__  to use a header picture, see below for example.

 #### README.md file format